 Montessori Private Academy (MPA) was founded in 1983 by a group of motivated parents desiring private Montessori education.
 MPA functions as a not-for-profit corporation with a parent board of trustees.
-Our 34 year history has generated a strong track record of high quality, authentic Montessori teaching.
-More than 190 children are currently enrolled.
+Our extensive history has generated a strong track record of high quality, authentic Montessori teaching.
 As a full member of the American Montessori Society, MPA adheres to its standards for teacher training, classroom materials, implementation of Montessori philosophy and financial management.

 Conveniently located on Rockford’s east side, MPA is close to both I-90 and By-pass 20.
 MPA attracts students from Rockford, Belvidere, Cherry Valley, Loves Park, Rockton-Roscoe, Poplar Grove, Winnebago and other surrounding communities.